 Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 (Matthew 7:7)

 Ask and it Will be Given to You

-Do not ask and you will not receive.
+Do not ask, and you will not receive.
 This is a simple truth.
-It is true everywhere in life.
+It is valid everywhere in life.
 But what about our relationship with God?

 The Heavenly Father Hears your Request

 The Bible tells us many times that God is our Heavenly Father.
-More importantly, He is a Father who loves us.
+But, more importantly, He is a Father who loves us.

 In a family with good relationships, it is natural for children to ask their parents for what they want.
 And good parents never ignore these requests.
-They consider with the child whether it is really necessary, whether it is possible.
+Instead, they consider with the child whether it is essential or possible.
 The child is always heard.
 And if the family decides that it is good and worthwhile, the child’s request is fulfilled.